millenko/Shark-Attacks/README.md

 ![logo_ironhack_blue 7](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

-# QUEST | Sharks Attacks
+# QUEST | Maybe there is a shark in the water

 <br>

 ## Introduction

-Welcome to the Shark Attacks!
+Welcome to the "Maybe there is a shark in the water" data analysis project.
+Dive in, bite into it!
 <br>
 In this project, we will share with you information about global shark attack reports, demonstrate our newly acquired data wrangling and analysis techniques.
 <br>